Frequently Asked Questions

 You may pay fines, surcharges, and fees:

-- by mail by timely mailing a check or money order payable to the Clerk of the District Court.
+- mail a check or money order payable to the Clerk of the District Court.
 If your check is not honored by the bank, there will be an additional $20 fee and the immediate entry of a default judgment.

-- in person at the courthouse on or before the "to pay" date at window 5, 6, or 7 in room D220 (on the second floor) by cash, check, or credit card (Visa or MasterCard - with photo identification).
+- in person at the courthouse at window 5, 6, or 7 in room D220 (on the second floor) by cash, check, or credit card.
+(Photo ID is required for a credit card payment, and a 2.99% is charged by the credit card company).

 Can I get additional time to pay a fine?